Overview

 Note

-Both methods support direct(true) write mode and parallelism control, significantly enhancing import performance.
+Both methods support the direct(true) direct write mode and parallelism control, which can significantly improve import performance.

 For detailed syntax and parameter descriptions, see: Overview of full direct load

-In addition to object storage, OceanBase Database also supports direct access to heterogeneous data sources such as HDFS and ODPS (MaxCompute) through external tables, making it suitable for users with existing data lake architectures.
+Besides object storage, OceanBase also supports directly accessing heterogeneous data sources such as HDFS and ODPS through external tables, which is suitable for users with existing data lake architectures.

 HDFS data source